check-spelling/check-spelling-docs/@actions-upload-artifact.md

 1. create an artifact container
 2. upload the artifact into a file within container.
 THIS MUST BE A RANGE QUERY.
 IT IS SUSPECTED IT CAN BE USED TO PATCH PARTS OF FILES, WHICH MAY BE USEFUL FOR STORING BINARY DATABASES AND FUSE FILESYSTEMS.
 3. PATCH the container.
-The artifact will not apper within a pipeline without this query.
-GitHub offical action code sets the size in it, but in fact it has no effect at all, likely it is just a discrepancy between the server and client code.
+The artifact will not appear within a pipeline without this query.
+GitHub official action code sets the size in it, but in fact it has no effect at all, likely it is just a discrepancy between the server and client code.
 It is suspected that the PATCH query can be utilised to make the artifact appear not as a zip archive.